 Since the angle is given a number, we can just call it ∠1.
 We need to use points for the four other names: ∠QRS, ∠SRQ, ∠QRT, and ∠TRQ.
 Notice how R is always in the middle because it's the vertex.

 There are a few special kinds of angles worth mentioning.
 If two angles are next to each other, they're called adjacent angles.
-More precisely, they must share a vertex and a side.
+More precisely, they must share a vertex and a side, and not share any interior points.
 We like to think of two slices of pepperoni pizza next to each other in the box (because it's both helpful and tasty).

 Here comes the Dan Brown plot twist where angles turn into demons.
 No, not angels.
 Angles.

 It's possible for angles to share a side but not be adjacent.
 Say what?
 This often happens when cartoon lightning strikes.

 That means ∠BAN and ∠ANG are not adjacent because they have different vertices.
 You're more likely to be struck by cartoon lightning 7 times than win the cartoon lottery, so that's useful information.

 Also, if one angle is inside the other, they don't count as adjacent.